File Library: Manage images and files

 An Upload Files modal with four files added.
 An arrow points to the Upload Files... button.Sample Upload Files modal with files added

 5. A progress bar displays in the modal while the upload runs.
-Once upload is complete, the modal closes.
+Once the upload is complete, the modal closes.

 Duplicate files